oracle-livelabs/oci/oci-stack-monitoring-fundamentals/together/together.md

 	Clicking **Charts** provides quick visibility into the health of the EBS application.
 Let's begin by expanding the chart time displayed from the **Last 60 Minutes** to **Last 24 Hours**.

 	Using the chart **Executed Programs by Running Time** you can easily gain insight into the five longest-running programs.
 In the screenshot below, we can see the job execution times have remained steady, outside of a small jump.
-Should you see any long running dspikes, an admin can use their domain knowledge to pinpoint a job that is running longer than expected.
+Should you see any long running spikes, an admin can use their domain knowledge to pinpoint a job that is running longer than expected.
 Again using the screenshot below, the **Completed Requests by Application** chart illustrates how busy a job is to the overall jobs running.
 The chart **Active User Sessions By Responsibility** in the screenshot below, shows a spike in active user **NULL_KEY** and should be investigated.

 	![EBS specific performance charts](images/4-3-together.png " ")